derFreemaker/lua-valid/README.md

                 end
                 return "some stuff: " .. err.msg
             end,

-            fatal = true, -- Setting this true will mean the validation process will stop at this error and return since its not error safe to proceed when you make type assumptions and don't validate the value type in every step.
+            -- Setting this true will mean the validation process will stop at this error -- and return since its not error safe to proceed when you make type assumptions -- and don't validate the value type in every step. fatal = true,
         })
     end)